feather-design-system/feather-design-system/docs/Components/Autocomplete/README.md

 ## Design

-Autocomplete consists of three components:

-- a text input field
-- a drop-down select menu
-- one or more chips
+Autocomplete is designed so that as the user types into a text box, a list of matching answers is shown in a drop-down menu below the text box.
+The user can then choose one or more items from the list instead of typing the whole answer.

-The hover and focus states for the autocomplete pattern are inherited from [Input](/Components/Input/).<br />
-The hover, select and focus states for the menu are inherited from [Dropdown](/Components/Dropdown/).<br />
+Autocomplete is a compilation of three components: a text [Input](/Components/Input/) field, a [Dropdown](/Components/Dropdown/) menu and [Chips](/Components/Chips/).
+The hover and focus states for an Autocomplete pattern are inherited from the text Input field component.
+The hover, select and focus states for the menu are inherited from the Dropdown menu.
+The Chip component hover and focus states apply as well.
-Chips are used directly from [Chips](/Components/Chips/).

 ## Examples